Clovis I: Road to Soissons

-The ruler of Tournai died in 481 and was succeeded by his young son, Clovis.
+Childeric died in 481 and was succeeded by his young son, Clovis.
 His band of warriors probably numbered no more than half a thousand.
-In 486 he began his efforts to expand the realm by allying himself with his relative Ragnachar, king of Cambrai and another Frankish king, Chalaric.
+In 486 he began his efforts to expand the realm by allying himself with his relative Ragnachar, king of Cambrai and another Frankish king, Chararic.
 These rulers are sometimes referred to as regulus (diminutive of rex).
 Together the triumvirate marched against Syagrius and met the Gallo-Roman commander at Soissons.
-During the battle, Chalaric betrayed his comrades by refusing to take part in the fighting.
+During the battle, Chararic betrayed his comrades by refusing to take part in the fighting.
 Despite the betrayal, the Franks landed a decisive victory, forcing Syagrius to flee to the court of Alaric II.
 This battle is viewed as bringing about the end of the rump state of the Western Roman Empire outside of Italy.
-Following the battle, Clovis invaded the traitor Chalaric's territory and was able to imprison him and his son.
+Following the battle, Clovis invaded the traitor Chararic's territory and was able to imprison him and his son.